build-on-aws/content/posts/prototyping-and-deploying-a-serverless-python-application-with-aws-application-composer/index.md

 ---
 Building a serverless application can be a challenging task for developers.
 It requires a good understanding of serverless computing, AWS services, and the technical skills to design and deploy the application.
 However, with [AWS Application Composer](https://aws.amazon.com/application-composer/), the process of building a serverless application becomes much easier.

 In this post, I will share how I built a prototype application to easily analyze meetup data.
 This will be an intermediate level guide, so some knowledge of AWS, Bash, and Python will be required to follow along.
+You'll also need a [Meetup Pro Subscription](https://help.meetup.com/hc/en-us/articles/5379928688653-FAQs-about-Meetup-Pro) if you want to build your own version of the application.
 I will walk through the steps to build a workload that displays [Meetup](https://aws.amazon.com/developer/community/usergroups/) information with the following components:

 * A scheduled Lambda function that gets Meetup data and stores it in a database
 * An API to get the Meetup data